Table of Contents

 - Canned Beans and Tomatoes – Canned products are notorious for high sodium levels unless labeled “no salt added.”

-- Broths and Stocks – Many recipes call for chicken or beef broth, which can be high in sodium unless using a low-sodium option.
+- Broths and Stocks – Many recipes call for chicken or beef broth, which can be high in Sodium unless you use a low-sodium option.

 - Spice Mixes and Chili Powder – Pre-made spice blends often contain added salt.

-- Processed Meats – Sausage, bacon, or ham added to chili can drive up sodium significantly.
+- Processed Meats – Sausage, bacon, or ham added to chili can drive up SodiumSodium significantly.

 Sodium in Homemade vs. Store-Bought Chili